luk355/flickr-uploader/README.md

 * creates "Sets" based on the folder name the image is stored in
 * does not duplicate photos already existing in the current photoset
 * supports deep folder hierarchy
-* works on both linux/windows operating systems.
+* works on both linux/windows operating systems

 ## setup